rust-stuco/lectures/week1/slides.md

 # **Functions, Statements, and Expressions**

 ---

 # Functions

-Like most programming languages, Rust has functions.
+Like most programming languages, Rust has functions!

 ```rust
 fn main() {